A Look Inside the Mind of an Active Shooter

 As with anything in life, things happen in a progression.
 An active or mass shooting event is no different.
 Many things led to pulling the trigger on innocent people, which happened in stages.

 This is normally considered the subconscious “cry for help.”
 The would-be shooter begins to humor dark or hostile thoughts.
 He may draw or write about those thoughts.

 Stage Two: The Planning Stage

 The would-be shooter begins to formulate a plan and research its viability.
 This may include physically scouting out potential sites and conducting surveillance of the area to better understand response times, obstacles, and resistance.
-It is also during this phase that the would-be shooter may write his “manifesto.”
+During this phase, the would-be shooter may also write his “manifesto.”

 Stage Three: The Preparation Stage

 The would-be shooter begins to devote time to gathering the materials needed to achieve the mission.
-This could include acquiring firearms, explosives, locks, etc., but may also include necessary tickets, keys, reservations, cars, etc. It is during this phase that the people closest to the would-be shooter may begin to hear about his wishes to do harm to others.
+This could include acquiring firearms, explosives, locks, etc., but may also include necessary tickets, keys, reservations, cars, etc. During this phase, the people closest to the would-be shooter may begin to hear about his wishes to harm others.
 It may be presented subtly or even as a joke.